What You’ll Learn 🖥️

 Grid resolution and ticks type

-To make the analysis more comfortable, you can change the number of grid lines in the recorder display.
-This can be done either in the X or Y direction.
-You can change this by switching the Ticks type option to Divisions or either Step.
+To make analysis more convenient, you can adjust the number of grid lines in the recorder display—either in the X or Y direction.
+This can be done by switching the Ticks type option to Divisions or Step.

-The only difference is that the Step tick type have also minor ticks, not only major ones as the Divisions tick type has.
+The difference between the two is that the Step tick type includes both major and minor ticks, while the Divisions tick type displays only major ticks.

-Depending on the range and signal, it may be more practical to change the number of grid lines in Y-axis ticks from 2 (default) to 8 - or remove them completely.
+Depending on the signal and its range, it may be more practical to adjust the number of Y-axis ticks—for example, increasing them from the default value of 2 to 8, or removing them altogether.

 Display type option

-If you have ever tried to display a high-dynamic signal with digital values, you know that you have to make some kind of statistic to get representative values.
-Therefore, all display widgets offer different display types, which can be selected from the Display type drop-down list (Different setups will give you a different number of display types):
+If you've ever tried to display a high-dynamic signal with digital values, you know it’s important to apply some form of statistical representation to make the values readable.
+For this reason, all display widgets offer different Display types, which can be selected from the Display type drop-down list.
+(Note: The number of available display types may vary depending on the setup.)

 Average